Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Isaiah House is a methadone clinic in Washington County, KY.
 It is situated at 2084 Main Street, 40078 zip.
-Isaiah House provides regular outpatient treatment, short-term residential treatment and full residential treatment.
-Isaiah House provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone.
-Other than methadone treatment, Isaiah House offers employment counseling or training, marital/couples counseling and individual counseling.
-Isaiah House provides medication assisted treatment to women and men.
+Isaiah House provides regular outpatient treatment, short-term residential treatment and outpatient treatment.
+Isaiah House provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
+Other than methadone treatment, Isaiah House offers individual counseling, family counseling and marital/couples counseling.
+Isaiah House provides medication-assisted treatment to men and women.

-Communicare Inc is a methadone treatment facility in Washington County, Kentucky.
-It is situated at 324 East Main Street, 40069 zip.
-Communicare Inc provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-Communicare Inc provides suboxone prescription, buprenorphine maintenance and naltrexone administration.
-Other than methadone treatment, Communicare Inc offers employment counseling or training, individual counseling and group counseling.
-Communicare Inc provides medication assisted services to women and men.
+Communicare Inc is a methadone clinic in Washington County, KY.
+It is located at 324 East Main Street, 40069 zip.
+Communicare Inc provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
+Communicare Inc provides naltrexone administration, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Communicare Inc offers substance use education, employment counseling or training and marital/couples counseling.
+Communicare Inc provides medication assisted treatment to women and men.

 Treatment at a suboxone clinic in Washington County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.